rsheldiii/YASP/README.md

 YASP is a OpenSCAD DSL in Ruby.

+##The goal

-The goal: complete coverage
+complete coverage

+##The design methodology

-The design methodology: Keep It Simple.
+Keep It Simple

+##Why

-All the other DSL's I've seen have eventually crapped out or been abandoned by their creator before they are feature complete; I think a pragmatic approach with a conservative goal will be a lot easier to handle than trying to repackage the wheel with a million other bits and baubles.
-I'm not even going to release until this thing is feature complete, just to save someone else from the disappointment of walking into another half finished project
+All the other DSL's I've seen have eventually crapped out or been abandoned by their creator before they are feature complete; I think a pragmatic approach with a conservative goal will be a lot easier to handle.
+I think SCAD's primitives and approach is fine, so you won't see many crazy features, at least not for a while.
+My biggest gripe is that the language, rather than the approach, and tieing it all to an IDE, sucks.

 I mean, I'm not really adding anything new here, but it is pretty cool what you can do: